2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/001_Maths/004_Matrices.md

     ? & ? & ?
 \end{bmatrix}$$

-The values in the example will be combines as follows:
+The values in the example will be combined as follows:

 $$2 \cdot 2 + 3 \cdot 0 = 4$$